Bible Study Notes

 We note that it was Cain who was nomadic because he could no longer plant a crop.
 How did he live … merely by foraging edible wild produce?
 Did he hunt?
 There is no mention of it but that is a possibility.
 But when Cain decided to settle in an encampment, a protected area he was initiating another 'first'.

 The settlement that he named Enoch, would grow as more descendants were produced.
 This kind of living would be their 'normal'.
-From this new society we observe a number of things … some of them good and many that are bad.

 We see in Cain's list of descendants the development of culture as we know it.

 In verse 22 we read about the forging of tools.
 Probably weapons as well.
 This is the beginning of the hardware industry.
-People living out side this 'city' could buy these tools to make working the soil easier.
+People living outside this 'city' could buy these tools to make working the soil easier.
 In this culture we have inventors.

 Tubal-Cain had a sister, verse 22.
 What is so special about that?
 Why mention a sister when thousands of sisters (women) existed by this time?
 A clue is in the meaning of her name.
 It means 'The Beautiful (one)'.
 I have often wondered about the naming of children back in those times.
 If they named them at birth, and we discover how fitting the name was because of how their life turned out, we think maybe there was something prophetic about the name.
 Or maybe it is just a matter of someone bearing a particular name with a special meaning, and the person tries to live up to it.
-Or I wonder if parents sometime held off naming their child until certain traits showed up … and then they named them accordingly.
+Or I wonder if parents sometimes held off naming their child until certain traits showed up … and then they named them accordingly.

 I have never really researched that, but in this case we have a girl … Naamah, who is called the Beautiful one.
 She probably lived up to the name … but in truth, she probably turned out beautiful.
-This is telling us just a but more about the new culture.
-We are seeing that they have 'criteria' for what they called beautiful.
-We are seeing that they care whether someone is beautiful or not.

 The very fact that one particular sister is mentioned … by name … tells me that this is the first 'model'.